 When casual Fridays put a wrinkle in the starched selling philosophy of Jos.
 A. Bank Clothiers, the company dressed down.
 Although it is still best known for making tailored clothing for the professional man, including suits, sport coats, dress shirts, and pants, it has added casual wear suitable for those dress-down Fridays and weekends.
 It also launched the David Leadbetter line of golf wear.
 The company sells its Jos.
-A. Bank clothes and a few shoe brands through its catalogs, website, and some 625 company-owned or franchised stores in 40-plus states and the District of Columbia.
-For corporate customers, it offers a credit card that provides users with discounts.
-Most of its stores house a tailoring shop.
+A. Bank clothes and a few shoe brands through its catalogs, website, and some 630 company-owned or franchised stores in 40-plus states and the District of Columbia.
+The business was acquired following a protracted battle by its larger rival The Men's Wearhouse (since renamed Tailored Brands) in June 2014.

-The chain has sought growth through nontraditional means.
+Jos.
+A. Bank covers all the bases with its "Three Levels of Luxury" strategy, which includes the Jos.
+A. Bank Executive collection, the more luxurious Signature collection, and the exclusive Signature Gold collection.
+(The higher-end lines feature superfine qualities of wool and other materials.)
+The chain had also sought growth through nontraditional means.
 It began offering tuxedo rentals in about half of its stores in 2010 and now offers rentals at all of its locations.
 While Jos.
 A Bank already sells formalwear, it believes it can tap into an additional revenue stream by offering the rental option.